 Overall, the assessment approaches were satisfactory with centres making good use of the unit specification to ensure that outcomes and assessment standards were met.
-Most centres verified used the unit assessment support pack (UAS) - package 1, unit-by unit approach to assessment.
-One centre used Microsoft Teams to record and evidence candidate work.
-This was well organised and enabled tracking and monitoring of assessment to take place online whilst ensuring that assessment standards were being met.
+Most centres that were verified used the unit assessment support pack - package 1, unit-by unit approach to assessment.
+Microsoft Teams is being used to record and evidence candidate work.
+This enables tracking and monitoring of assessment to take place online whilst ensuring that assessment standards were being met.